-Many things drivers do in thier cars can have tragic consequences:
+Many things drivers do in their cars can have tragic consequences:

 - Distracted driving